12 genera

 Flowers: May-August

-Distribution: Known only from Steven County in Washington; Alaska south to Oregon, east across the northern half of North America to the Atlantic Coast;
+Distribution: Occurring east of the Cascades crest in Washington in north-central and northeastern Washington; Alaska to Oregon, east across the northern half of North America to the Atlantic Coast.

 Origin: Native